ChengJiale150/jupyter-mcp-server/README_EN.md

 - Provide clearly structured prompts and rules.
 You can refer to the [Prompt and Rules Documentation](./docs/prompt_example_EN.md).
 - Incorporate **expert experience and wisdom** (such as data cleaning and feature engineering techniques) into your prompts, as this is what AI lacks most and needs to be supplemented.
 - Provide as much context as possible (such as field explanations for existing datasets, file paths, detailed task requirements, etc.).
+- Provide Few Shot examples, provide Baseline or existing Workflow as a reference.

 ## 🤝 Contribution Guidelines